alfredodeza/helga-jenkins/README.rst

 Helga is a Python chat bot.
 Full documentation can be found at http://helga.readthedocs.org.

-This Ansible plugin allows Helga to run Ansible playbooks from IRC and return information when they succeed or fail.
+This Jenkins plugin allows Helga to run Jenkins playbooks from IRC and return information when they succeed or fail.
 For example::